Ben Raskin's Guide to Seed Saving

 Do I have enough plants?

 For really successful seed saving you need a good number of plants to save from.
 For some crops, such as carrots, you might want 30 or 40 plants to give a good genetic base – this is usually not a problem.
-But for crops where you might only grow a couple of plants, for instance with tomatoes, this can be an issue.
+But for crops where you might only grow a couple of plants, such as tomatoes, this might be an issue.

-One way around this is to club together with friends and neighbours and pool your saved seed to share and grow in more than one garden.
-This brings a social and learning aspect to the whole project that makes it even more enjoyable.
+One way around this is to club together with friends and neighbours, pool together your saved seed and grow in more than one garden.
+This brings a social aspect to the whole project that makes it even more enjoyable.

-Here are eight tips for growing from seed – follow these to make sure your seedlings make it from the pot to the garden happily and healthily:
+Once your seeds have grown into seedlings, follow these tips to make sure they make it from the pot to the garden happily and healthily:

 - Make sure everything is ready for planting– the pot or ground is prepared, and the seedlings should be watered so they’re not too dry.
 Plants don’t like to have their roots exposed for too long, so the quicker the transfer, the better.